Tuesday, May 20, 2008

 In medieval times, cloisters served the primary function of quiet meditation or study gardens.

-Cloister of Glasgow University
+Picture of Cloister of Glasgow University

 Eilean Donan Castle